-The most dramatic upgrade travelers will notice occurs in Phase 2.
-Phase 2 design will reconfigure and open the passenger throughput on the ticketing level and redevelop the security checkpoint from five to seven lanes, upgrading a long-term bottleneck in the customer experience.
+The most dramatic upgrade travelers will notice occurs in Phase B. Phase B design will reconfigure and open the passenger throughput on the ticketing level and redevelop the security checkpoint from five to six lanes with the possibility to increase to seven lanes in the future, upgrading a long-term bottleneck in the customer experience.

 This phase of the project includes the demolition of existing areas to enhance the Ticketing Level and the area above Alaska Ticketing and reconfiguration of the northern-most Mezzanine Level with modern open spaces, filled with natural light and evoking the warmth of the Pacific Northwest.